department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/design/confirmation-cards.md

 ### Community Care Request ###

-Community care request have the option of user selecting from chose of providers or none at all
+Community care request have the option of user selecting from a list of providers or choosing none at all

 **Provider Selected**